pactus-project/pactus.org/docs/guide/run-ansible.md

 ```

 Open `inventory.yml` and update `ansible_host` with your server remote ip address. something like:
-`root@11.22.33.44`
+`root@11.22.33.44`.

 Run `ansible all -m gather_facts` to make sure ansible works fine.

 Now, you need to generate two keys in your local machine.
-One for validator and another for
+One for the validator and another for
 collecting the rewards.

 :::: tabs type:border-card